saucepoint/anvil-instancing/python/README.md

 Anvil-state (hex string) is saved to DigitalOcean Spaces (S3-clone).
 Assuming the base Terraform was applied, the buckets and expiration policy should be already configured.

 * The state is saved to 2 locations:
     * `anvil-state-XXXXXXXX/backups/anvil{i}/state-{timestamp}.txt` - everytime a backup is called, a new file is created here.
-However Terraform has configured the `backups/` directory to only hold the state for **5 days**
+However Terraform has configured the `backups/` directory to only hold the objects for **5 days**
     * `anvil-state-XXXXXXXX/latest/anvil{i}.txt` - the most recently backed-up state.
 Does not expire, but is overwritten on each backup

 ---

-The directory includes simple scripts to verify RPC configuration, availability, and speed.

-**Assumes that Droplet IP addresses can be read from terraform state file**

 # Liveness

 Verify the availability of the RPC

+**Assumes that Droplet IP addresses can be read from terraform state file**

 ```bash
 python3 -m venv .venv